Nandaka/DanbooruDownloader/readme.txt

 Q2: I cannot download/can only download 1 image from 3DBooru!
 A2: On Settings tab, check Pad User Agent.

+Q3: I can use space, the program always converting it to underscores!
+A3: Use '+' for space.

 Supported Board
 =============================
-Currently only supporting Danbooru-type and Gelbooru-type with Danbooru API
+Currently only supporting Danbooru-type, Gelbooru-type with Danbooru API, and Shimmie2 with RSS enabled.

 - danbooru (http://danbooru.donmai.us)				NSFW
 - Sankaku Complex (http://chan.sankakucomplex.com)		NSFW